Veralee225/Js-assessment/README.md

 # Js-assessment
-Just some JavaScript questions I was given in an internship assessment test.
+Some assessment on JavaScript.
+The problems were given for an internship assessment test.

 Question 3) Write a simple function in JavaScript to loop through the first 200 numbers.
 If the number is divisible by 3, store it in a Fizz array.
 If the number is divisible by 5, store it in Buzz  array, If the number is divisible by 3 and 5, store it in FizzBuzz array, otherwise store the number in Others.